You don’t have to be far along on your real food journey to open up your kitchen to others.

 - A light, secondary side OR appetizer OR dessert

 Main dishes might include a big pot of soup, a whole roast chicken (see the chicken ideas at the end of this post), or a couple of topping-loaded pizzas made in 9×13 pans.
 Filling side dishes might be bread, homemade french fries, rice, roasted squash, or a hefty salad.
 The secondary side dish can be something as easy as sliced fruit and cheese.
-For fun appetizer ideas, pick something from this FREE printable recipe card pack.
+For easy appetizers, try a make-ahead dip like hummus or refried beans.
 Dessert doesn’t have to be hard, either.
 Want to know the easiest dessert on my site?
 Click here!

 The Rule of 3 goes for drinks, too.
 Offering 3 beverages gives people options without overwhelming them.
 Offer water, plus any combination of hot tea, iced tea, milk, wine, kombucha, etc. depending on the group and the time of day.

 Need resources for simple recipes?
 Check out my cookbook, Real Food for the Real Homemaker My coauthors and I carefully planned it to include recipes with as few steps as possible, and with familiar ingredients that you could find in the regular grocery store.
 Browse the table of contents to see what we included.
-Other resources include these free printable recipes or anything in my recipe index.
+You can get other recipes in my site’s recipe index.

 3. Go the extra mile